-- Continue to make funds available and increase awareness of existing programs available through the City and other agencies that assist with the purchase or rehabilitation of homes. - Work with the neighborhood associations and manufactured housing parks in South Iowa City to raise awareness of housing rehabilitation programs. - Identify funds or incentive programs, specifically for residents to make "green" improvements that conserve water and energy, thereby reducing the long-term costs of owning a home.
+- Continue to make funds available and increase awareness of existing programs available through the City and other agencies that assist with the purchase or rehabilitation of homes. - Work with the neighborhood associations and manufactured housing parks in South Iowa City to raise awareness of housing rehabilitation programs. - Identify funds or incentive programs make "green" improvements that conserve water and energy, thereby reducing the long-term costs of owning a home.